Extra 3

 Invented by Dieter Kronzucker in 1976, the satire show was initially hosted by himself together with Peter Merseburger and Wolf von Lojewski.
 Over the years, the show has seen a number of personalities co-hosting the magazine, starting with Lea Rosh, who joined the team in 1977.

 History

-In 2000, a special edition was co-hosted by leading politicians Cem Özdemir (Bündnis 90/Die Grünen), Thomas Goppel (CSU), Guido Westerwelle (FDP) and Gregor Gysi (Die Linke).
-Since 2014 Extra 3 offers a YouTube channel with videos of full episodes and clips of regular sub-series such as Realer Irrsinn (real madness).
+In 2000, a special edition was co-hosted by leading politicians Cem Özdemir (Alliance 90/The Greens), Thomas Goppel (CSU), Guido Westerwelle (FDP) and Gregor Gysi.
+Since 2014, offers a YouTube channel with videos of full episodes and clips of regular sub-series such as '.